2021 Park City Election

 - Park City Municipal Marsac Building – 445 Marsac Avenue, Park City

 - The Market in Snow Creek Plaza – 1500 Snow Creek Drive, Park City

 There will be a Voter Information Center at the City Offices on Election Day from 7:00 a.m.-8:00 p.m.
-Those who have lost their ballots or did not receive their ballots may come in to vote on another ballot.
+Those who need to register to vote, have lost their ballots, or did not receive their ballots may come in to vote.